-- They are turned completely OFF. - They can NOT be on SILENT, VIBRATE, ALARM ONLY, AIRPLANE MODE or any other setting. - Students may access their cell phones ONLY when given official breaks and lunch and ONLY out of the work area or patient care area. - Sitting or standing in the radiology work areas during "downtime" is NOT an official break. - Cell phones can NOT be utilized while in the work or any patient care area at ANY time. - There are NO acceptable reasons for students to utilize their cell phones.
-Looking up medical terms, accessing distance learning platforms such as Corectec, Evolve, or Blackboard, accessing iRad or any other applications related to radiography education are NOT acceptable reasons to access a cell phone during clinical time. - Clinical instructors, preceptors, school or clinical officials will routinely and randomly ask to see students' cell phones during clinical time.
-Students should expect spot checks at any time. - At NO time are students allowed to charge their cell phones at clinic.
+- They are turned completely OFF. - They can NOT be on SILENT, VIBRATE, ALARM ONLY, AIRPLANE MODE or any other setting. - Students may access their cell phones ONLY when given official breaks and lunch and ONLY out of the work area or patient care area. - Sitting or standing in the radiology work areas during "downtime" is NOT an official break. - Cell phones can NOT be utilized while in the work or any patient care area at ANY time. - Students may ask permission from their clinical preceptors if they're able to use electronic means to study flashcards, looking up medical terms, accessing distance learning platforms such as Rad Tech Boot Camp, Evolve, or Canvas, accessing iRad or any other applications related to radiography education are the only acceptable reasons to access a cell phone during clinical time. - Students may NOT submit any course assignments during clinical hours.
+This includes assignments on Canvas, Rad Tech Boot Camp, and SIMTICS. - There is NO acceptable reasons for students to utilize their cell phones for social media during clinical hours. - At NO time are students allowed to charge their cell phones at clinic.
 There are NO exceptions for this.